Circe

 The romance is secondary to Circe's journey, but when it comes, it's earned.
 Miller shows Circe learning from multiple relationships, figuring out what she wants, refusing to settle for men who want to diminish her.
 When she finally finds love, it's with someone who sees her power and doesn't flinch from it.

 Miller writes Circe with complexity and sympathy.
 In the Odyssey, she's just an obstacle, a witch who turns men to pigs.
 Miller asks why she does that, what her life has been, what it costs to be powerful and alone.
-The book is about transformation in every sense.
+The book is about change in every sense.

 Circe by Madeline Miller retells the story of the witch Circe from the Odyssey, following her centuries-long journey from exile to self-discovery.
 The book is a feminist exploration of power, agency, and finding love with someone who doesn't diminish you.
 It won multiple awards and was a New York Times bestseller.